Bacterial Drug Resistance Explained: Causes, Impact & Solutions

 🦠 What Is Bacterial Drug Resistance?

 Bacterial drug resistance (also called antibiotic resistance) occurs when bacteria that cause infections no longer respond to antibiotics.
 These antibiotics used to kill them.
+In simple words, the medicine that once worked stops working.

 This problem is growing worldwide.
 It makes infections harder to treat.
 It increases hospital stays and even leads to more deaths.
 At Helal Medical, and our channel, I see many patients suffering for Gonorrhea.
 They came seeking my advice as thy did not improve after taking different types of antibiotics.
 The World Health Organization (WHO) has called antibiotic resistance one of the biggest threats to global health.